 - 5% of screws break during insertion.
-If this happens, the end of the mini-screw may be left in the bone.
-This should
+If this happens, the end of the mini-screw may be left in the bone,

-- 15-20% of mini-screws fail early and need to be replaced or removed.
+- this should not cause any problems.15-20% of mini-screws fail early and need to be replaced or removed,

 What if I do not want a mini-screw placed in my mouth?